ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 risk, though it is important to recognize that different idempotent requests can be combined to be not idempotent.

-Idempotent actions with a narrow scope based on the value of a protected nonce could enable data submission with limited replay exposure.
-A nonce might be added as an explicit part of a request, or, if the oblivious request and target resources are co-located, the encapsulated keying material can be used to produce a nonce.
+Idempotent actions with a narrow scope based on the value of an application-provided nonce could enable data submission with limited replay protection.

-The server-chosen `response_nonce` field ensures that responses have unique AEAD keys and nonces even when requests are replayed.
+Even without strong replay prevention, the server-chosen `response_nonce` field ensures that responses have unique AEAD keys and nonces even when requests are replayed.

+### Use of Date for Anti-Replay

+Clients SHOULD include a `Date` header field in requests.
+Though HTTP requests often do not include a `Date` header field, the value of this field might be used by a server to limit the amount of requests it needs to track when preventing replays.

+A server can maintain state for requests for a small window of time over which it wishes to accept requests.
+The server then rejects requests if the request is the same as one that was previously answered within that time window.
+Servers can identify duplicate requests using the `enc` value.
+The server can reject requests if the Date request header ffield is outside of the chosen time window.
+Servers SHOULD allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.
+How large a time window is needed could depend on the population of clients that the server needs to serve.

+{{?REQUEST-DATE=I-D.thomson-httpapi-request-date}} contains further
+considerations for the use of dates.
+This includes the way in which clients might correct for clock skew and the privacy considerations arising from that usage.

 ## Post-Compromise Security

 This design does not provide post-compromise security for responses.

 A client only needs to retain keying material that might be used compromise the confidentiality and integrity of a response until that response is consumed, so there is negligible risk associated with a client compromise.